-To create the JSON file for the bubble chart, we used the War data set and Trade data set.
+To create the JSON file for the bubble chart, we used the War dataset and Trade dataset.
 We named the JSON file BothWarAndTradeInter10ForBubble.json.
 In each part, there are records about wars, trade, the names of major wars, and an explanation.
-In the JSON file, there are 3 parts, which are named, BeforeWWone, BetweenWWoneWWtwo, and PostWWtwo.
-BeforeWWone includes 3 periods.
-And each period contains the total number of countries at war during the period.
-For example, there were 30 countries at wars during 1870-1883.
-During this period, the major war was the Franco-Prussian war.
+In the JSON file, there are three parts named BeforeWWone, BetweenWWoneWWtwo, and PostWWtwo.
+BeforeWWone includes three periods, and each period contains the total number of countries at war during the period.
+For example, there were 30 countries at war during 1870–1883.
+During this period, the major war was the Franco–Prussian war.
 We uploaded the python file for processing data named 554DataPreprocessing.py.
 Using this bubble chart, we explain how the number of countries at war has changed over time and which wars were major events in each period of interest.

 Bar Chart and Map

 We used the geoMercator function to draw the map.
-Using the GeoJSON file, we created a projection and drew the path using data join.
+Using the GeoJSON file, we created a projection and drew the path using a data join.
 After completing the data join, we created the bars.
-When the user hovers their mouse over the bars, the militarized interstate disputes (MIDs) information appears and they can see where the outbreaks of MIDs occurred.
+When users hover their mouse over the bars, the MID information appears and they can see where the outbreaks of MIDs occurred.
 We explain and show the corresponding information in the map.
-We also combine bar charts with the map.
-The dots- drawMIDsDotOnMap function is used to do this.
+We also combine bar charts with the map using the dots- drawMIDsDotOnMap function.
 This function is called when the bar charts are clicked.
-When the user’s mouse hovers over the MID point, they are shown year and location information.
-Using a similar process, we plot the bars and maps for the Wars and Trade data sets.
+When the users’ mouse hovers over the MID point, they are shown year and location information.
+Using a similar process, we plot the bars and maps for the Wars and Trade datasets.

-Scatter Plot
+Scatterplot

 For the scatter plot, the HTML code is located in scatter.component.html.
 To implement this code, we create a csv file.
 In the code of the typescript file, we select the div with scatterChart1Div.
 Each circle was made by using a data join and filled based on the year.
-When the user’s mouse hovers over the circle, its edge is black and thick and the corresponding year, the number of wars and total trade amount is shown using a tooltip.
+When the users’ mouse hovers over the circle, its edge is black and thick and the corresponding year, number of wars, and total trade amount are shown using a tooltip.

 Main Visualizations and Visualization Wheel